 FIRST (For Inspiration and Recognition of Science and Technology) is a multi-faceted organization that promotes STEM education through robotics.
-Their four programs cover grades K through 12 and push a message of teamwork and gracious professionalism Gracious Professionalism.
-Flower Mound Technology Club competes in FRC, FIRST Robotics Challenge, the most complex of the programs.
+Their four programs cover grades K through 12 and push a message of teamwork and gracious professionalism.
+Flower Mound Technology Club competes in FIRST Robotics Challenge (FRC), the most complex of the programs.

 In FRC, teams are presented with a newly developed robotics "game" and are given six weeks to build a robot ready to compete against other teams from around the globe.
 Unlike similar robot programs such as VEX and BEST, these robots are built on a large scale.
 The average rectangular robot is 3 to 4 feet on any given side and weighs over 100 pounds.
 Students and mentors are allowed to use nearly any parts and tools at their disposal to build, program, and drive these massive machines, not constrained by proprietary parts or programming languages.